akretion/ooor/README.md

 Please notice that loaded relations are cached (to avoid  hitting OpenERP over and over) until the root object is reloaded (after save/update for instance).
-Currently, save/update doesn't save the whole object graph but only the current object.
-We might change this in the future to match the way OpenERP clients are working which is supported by the OpenERP ORM, see issue: http://github.com/rvalyi/ooor/issues/#issue/3

 Load only specific fields support (faster than loading all fields):